-12.3.5 In addition, the following requirements also need to be considered, regardless of registration.
+- 13.3.5 In addition, the following requirements also need to be considered, regardless of registration.
 These include:

-- Safe Manning;
+- Safe Manning

-- Certification of Competency and Medical Fitness;
+- Certification of Competency and Medical Fitness

-- Maritime Security;
+- Maritime Security

-- Radio Communications;
+- Radio Communications

-- Safety Management Documentation;
+- Safety Management Documentation

-- Employment Agreements and Accommodation;
+- Employment Agreements and Accommodation

-- Construction Surveys and Stability;
+- Construction Surveys and Stability

-- Civil Liability Certification.
+- Civil Liability Certification

-- 12.3.6 For MASS this will require discussion with the Flag State Administration to demonstrate that the proposed arrangements provide equivalence to the requirements.
+- 13.3.6 For MASS this will require discussion with the Flag State Administration to demonstrate that the proposed arrangements provide equivalence to the requirements.
 The requirements outlined in this Code of Practice will support these discussions.

-- 12.3.7 Details of Ports of Registry or Operations should be held with other records.
+- 13.3.7 Details of Ports of Registry and/or Operations should be held with other records.

-12.4 Survey & Certification
+- 13.3.8 Subject to provisions of UK Laws the UK Ship Registry may grant registration and right to fly its flag to a MASS bareboat chartered-in by a charterer in the UK for that specific period.
+The UK Ship Registry shall ensure that a MASS bareboat chartered in, will be subject to its full jurisdiction and control.

+13.4 SURVEY & CERTIFICATION
-12.4.1 The different classes of MASS, which are outlined in Chapter 3 require different certification requirements.

-- 12.4.2 Each and every MASS, whether a new-build or transferring from another Flag, must be surveyed before it can be registered on the UK Ship Register.
+- 13.4.1 The different classes of MASS, which are outlined in Chapter 1 of Part 2 require different certification requirements. - 13.4.2 Each and every MASS, whether a new-build or transferring from another Flag, must be surveyed before it can be registered on the UK Ship Register.
 These surveys can be undertaken by either MCA or MCA approved Class surveyors, depending on certain criteria.
 If the survey is delegated to a Classification Society (or other RO), the name and contact details of the attending surveyor will need to be provided.
-On receipt, UK Ship Register will arrange the issue of the appropriate Instrument of Appointment. - 12.4.3 If the survey is carried out by the MCA, the survey application should be made using Form MSF 5100.
+On receipt, UK Ship Register will arrange the issue of the appropriate Instrument of Appointment. - 13.4.3 If the survey is carried out by the MCA, the survey application should be made using Form MSF 5100.
 If, on completion of survey, the surveyor is satisfied that the MASS meets international standards and UK regulations, where relevant, of safety and pollution prevention, short-term certification can be issued immediately.
-Full term certification would then follow in due course. - 12.4.4 Where mandatory requirements do not apply, the factors in Table 12.2 below should be considered, particularly when undertaking any risk assessment.
+Full term certification would then follow in due course. - 13.4.4 Where mandatory requirements do not apply, the factors in Table 13-2 overleaf should be considered, particularly when undertaking any risk assessment.
 This table is not a definitive list: other relevant certification, e.g. safe manning, ISPS, ISM, base station certification, may also need to be considered.

-Table 12.2: Certification Considerations for Classes of MASS

-MASS Category Ultralight MASS Light MASS Small MASS High-Speed MASS Large MASS R Approved Design Code or standard iaw Ch.5 R Approved Design Code e.g. MGN280 or Workboat code R Approved Design Code e.g. MGN280 or Workboat Code R Approved Design Code e.g. IMO HSC Code M Approved design code or Class Rules RO Class Society / Flag State Class Society / Flag State Class Society / Flag State Class Society / Flag State R Approved Design Code or standard iaw Ch.
-8 R Approved Design Code or standard iaw Ch.
-8 R Approved Design Code or standard iaw Ch.
-8 R Approved Design Code or standard iaw Ch.
-8 M Approved Design Code or standard iaw Ch.
-8 Appropriate authority RO RO Flag State or RO Flag State or RO As per Ch.
-11 As per Ch.
-11 As per Ch.
-11 As per Ch.
-11 As per Ch.
-11 MASSR Approved Design Code or standard iaw Ch.5RORORoproved Design Code or standard iaw Ch.
-8Appropriate authority MASSMASSR Approved Design Code or standard iaw Ch.5R Approved Design Code e.g. MGN280 or Workboat codeROClass Society / Flag StateRDClass Society / Elag StateApproved Design Code or standard iaw Ch.
-8R Approved Design Code or standard iaw Ch.
-8Appropriate authorityRO Ultralight MASSLight MASSSmall MASSR Approved Design Code or standard iaw Ch.5R Approved Design Code e.g. MGN280 or Workboat codeR Approved Design Code e.g. MGN280 or Workboat CodeROClass Society / Flag StateClass Society / Flag StateROClass Society / Esign Code or standard iaw Ch.
-8R Approved Design Code or standard iaw Ch.
-8Appropriate authorityRORO Ultralight MASSLight MASSSmall MASSHigh-Speed MASSR Approved Design Code or standard iawR Approved Design Code e.g. MGN280 or Workboat codeR Approved Design Code e.g. MGN280 or Workboat CodeR Approved Design Code e.g. MGN280 or Workboat CodeROClass Society / Flag StateClass Society / Flag StateClass Society / Flag StateROClass Society / Flag StateClass Society / Flag StateClass Society / Flag StateApproved Design Code or standard iaw Ch.
-8R Approved Design Code or standard iaw Ch.
-8R Approved Design Code or standard iaw Ch.
-8R Ch.
-8Appropriate authorityROROFlag State
+Table 13-2: Cert ification Consi derations for C lasses of MAS S MASS Category R = Recommended M = Mandatory Ultralight MASS Light MASS Small MASS High-Speed MASS Large MASS Vessel construction & arrangements Certification R Approved Design Code or standard iaw Ch.6 R Approved Design Code e.g. MGN280 or Workboat Code R Approved Design Code e.g. MGN280 or Workboat Code R Approved Design Code e.g. IMO HSC Code M Approved Design Code or Class Rules Vessel certificate issued by RO Class Society / Flag State Class Society / Flag State Class Society / Flag State Class Society / Flag State Vessel Control System certificate R Approved Design Code or standard iaw Ch.
+9 R Approved Design Code or standard iaw Ch.
+9 R Approved Design Code or standard iaw Ch.
+9 R Approved Design Code or standard iaw Ch.
+9 M Approved Design Code or standard iaw Ch.
+9 Certificate Issued by Appropriate authority RO RO Flag State or RO Flag State or RO Crew Certification As per Ch.
+12 As per Ch.
+12 As per Ch.
+12 As per Ch.
+12 As per Ch.
+12